difrancescaEmi/directa24/README.md

 - Make sure you add the environment variable with key "eron.movies.url" and value "https://eron-movies.wiremockapi.cloud/api/movies/search?page="
   (both without quotes)

+- RestUtils it's a service utility class, where we instantiate the rest client library and the default springs boot´s json serializer.

 ### LIMITATIONS

 - The only limitation comes from the external API, not allowing you to get all data at once or